Yacht Haven Grande Info COVID-19

 MARINA STATUS: OPEN

-The US Virgin Islands remains OPEN to yacht entry, subject to strict health declarations.
+The US Virgin Islands remains OPEN to yacht entry, however subject to the following entry requirements:

-As per our Governor’s recommendation, June 1st the USVI moved to 'Open Doors' status, meaning the majority of businesses can now open with social distancing and other protective meansures being in place (e.g. limited seating in restauarants).
+As per our Governor’s executive orders from September 8th, the USVI moved to 'Safer at Home' status, meaning the majority of businesses can now open with social distancing and other protective measures being in place (e.g. limited seating in restaurants).

-The majority of businesses are now open with social distancing and masks worn indoor requirements in place. .
+Most businesses are now open with social distancing and masks worn indoor requirements in place.

-Hotels, Air B&B, Timeshares are now permitted to accept any new bookings for visitors and tourists as of June 1st.
+Hotels, Air B&B, Timeshares, and Yacht Charters are now permitted to accept new bookings for visitors and tourists as of September 18th.

 St. Thomas airport is open for inbound and outbound flights; inbound arrivals are subject to scanning.